-The chain must be changed if measurement is higher
+The chain must be changed if measurement is greater than the maximum acceptable length.

 In addition to measuring the length, a visual inspection of the plates, pins, O-rings and bushings can be carried out to check chain wear.

 If any of the following are present the drive chain must be replaced: